henspace/text2lesson-docs/docs/learning-trail/examples.md

 This is the simplest lesson.
 All it includes is a set of multiple choice questions with a single answer to each.

-1. Play the lesson in _Text2Lesson_.
+1. Play the lesson in _RapidQandA_.
 1. Take a look at the [Capital cities of Europe](examples/capital_cities_of_Europe.txt) text.

 Here is a part of that lesson: